Symbol grounding problem: Grounding process

 There would be no connection at all between written symbols and any intended referents if there were no minds mediating those intentions, via their own internal means of picking out those intended referents.
 So the meaning of a word on a page is "ungrounded."
 Nor would looking it up in a dictionary help: If one tried to look up the meaning of a word one did not understand in a dictionary of a language one did not already understand, one would just cycle endlessly from one meaningless definition to another.
 One's search for meaning would be ungrounded.
 In contrast, the meaning of the words in one's head—those words one does understand—are "grounded".
 That mental grounding of the meanings of words mediates between the words on any external page one reads (and understands) and the external objects to which those words refer.

 Requirements for symbol grounding

-Another symbol system is natural language (Fodor 1975).
+Another symbol system is natural language.
 On paper or in a computer, language, too, is just a formal symbol system, manipulable by rules based on the arbitrary shapes of words.
 But in the brain, meaningless strings of squiggles become meaningful thoughts.
 Harnad has suggested two properties that might be required to make this difference: